What Is a Stock Index?

 Filling a basket order is not always the easiest process either.
 While it is easier to buy an index than 4,000 industry stocks, that doesn’t mean you always get your target price.
 If you use market orders, you will eventually fill your basket, but you may not get the desired price.
 Or if you use limit orders, you may not get all the shares needed to fill the basket.

-And not all indexes are liquid.
+Not all indexes are liquid.
 Meaning it may be difficult to trade in and out of certain index positions.
 Then again, the same thing can be said for certain securities as well.

 There are many advantages ETFs hold over indexes like tax advantages and ease of trade, but ETFs have their share of disadvantages, too.
-But ETFs have come a long way and their benefits have made them suitable replacements for many investments like mutual funds and indexes.
+ETFs have come a long way and their benefits have made them suitable replacements for many investments like mutual funds and indexes.
 So if you think ETFs may be an alternative to index investing, you’ve come to the right place.